natasam/ModernArchWeatherApp/README.md

 ## Architecture 🏗️
 * Modern App (recommended) architecture with Unidirectional Data Flow, and an MVI pattern.
 * ### Data, Domain, and UI Layer.
+* In Android, a repository is typically a producer of UI data that has the user interface (UI) as the consumer that ultimately displays the data.
+Other times, the UI layer is a producer of user input events and other layers of the hierarchy consume them.
+Layers in between the producer and consumer usually act as intermediaries that modify the stream of data to adjust it to the requirements of the following layer.

 * Learn more about the recommended [Modern App Architecture](https://developer.android.com/topic/architecture) .

 ![Architecture Diagram](screenshots/architecture.png)